About SelectSoftware Reviews

 Does this mean your content is biased?

 No. Out of the hundreds of vendors in a given industry, we only select the very best to highlight on our site, and we do this before we know which ones are willing to partner commercially with us.
+We would never allow vendors on our site that we do not recommend.
+Beyond the moral implications, this would betray our readership, and lead to a decline in our business.

 What is SSR based?